 - Using a spring-loaded scoop, divide the batter evenly among prepared muffin cups.
 Bake until cupcakes are set and firm to the touch, about 20 minutes.
 Let cupcakes cool in pan on a wire rack for 10 minutes before removing from pan to cool completely, about 1 hour.

 - Cupcakes can be stored in an airtight container at room temperature for up to 1 day.

 Make the frosting:

-This post was originally published in 2012 and recently updated with new photos, weight measurements, and recipe tips.
+This post was originally published in 2012 and has been updated with new photos, weight measurements, and recipe tips.
 Photos by Ashley McLaughlin.